Madeleine Carroll: Personal life

 Carroll married her first husband, Colonel Philip Reginald Astley, in 1931; they divorced in 1939.
 He was an estate agent, big-game hunter and soldier.
 In 1941, she starred opposite Sterling Hayden in Virginia.
 The following year they married, divorcing in 1946.
 After her only sister, Marguerite, was killed in World War II's London Blitz, Carroll made a radical shift from acting to working in field hospitals as a Red Cross nurse.
-Having become a naturalised US citizen in 1943, she served at the American Army Air Force's 61st Station Hospital in Foggia, Italy, in 1944, where wounded airmen flying out of area's air bases were hospitalised.
+Having become a naturalised American citizen in 1943, she served at the American Army Air Force's 61st Station Hospital in Foggia, Italy, in 1944, where wounded airmen flying out of area's air bases were hospitalised.
 She earned the rank of captain and received the Medal of Freedom for her nursing service.

 Carroll first visited Spain's Costa Brava in 1934.
 The following year she bought an estate in Calonge, where her seaside home, Castell Madeleine, was constructed.
 She was prevented from living there by the Spanish Civil War and World War II and moved to Marbella in 1949.
 The home was later demolished, leaving one tower intact, and a housing development named after it (Urbanización Castell Madeleine).
 During the war, Carroll donated another property of hers, a château she owned outside Paris, to house more than one hundred and fifty orphans, arranging for groups of young people in California to knit clothing for them.
 In an RKO-Pathe News bulletin she was filmed at the château with children and staff wearing the donated clothes thanking those who contributed.
 She was awarded the Légion d'Honneur for her efforts by France.
 Allied Commander Dwight Eisenhower remarked in private that, of all the movie stars he met in Europe during the war, he was most impressed with Carroll and Herbert Marshall (who worked with military amputees).